 Criminal Defense Attorney in Maryland

 If you are worried about law enforcement coming to your home or property for a search, then you should be aware of your rights in the situation.
 Keep an attorney’s contact information on hand in case you need it in the event of a police officer showing up at your front door.
-The attorneys at the Maryland Law Offices of Randolph Rice are available to talk at any time.
+The attorneys at the Maryland Rice, Murtha & Psoras are available to talk at any time.
 Call us today at (410) 694-7291.